Dev-P-L/Cohort-Analysis/README.md

 ## Summary

-In the project Recommendation System (see corresponding repository in this account), the 10-milllion-row MovieLens data set (see https://grouplens.org/datasets/movielens/ ) has been analyzed.
+* In the project Recommendation System (see corresponding repository in this account), the 10-milllion-row MovieLens data set (see https://grouplens.org/datasets/movielens/ ) has been analyzed.
 Time impact was a predictor, rather limited though.

-This project further elaborates on the idea of time impact by investigating the notion of cohort behavioral patterns.
+* This project further elaborates on the idea of time impact by investigating the notion of cohort behavioral patterns.
 It analyzes a one-million-row extract from the 10-milllion-row MovieLens data set.

-This allows to deliver additional insights about data time component and users’ behavioral patterns and could help to predict ratings when revisiting the Recommendation System project.
+* This allows to deliver additional insights about data time component and users’ behavioral patterns and could help to predict ratings when revisiting the Recommendation System project.

+* More explanation is provided in the final report 70_cohort_analysis_final_report.html, as well of course as the insights gained from this cohort analysis.

 <br>